mozcelikors/rover-docs/docs/source/content/roverhw.rst

    :align: center
    :alt: ../roverstatic/images/rovercomponents.png

-The complete list of materials to construct a rover is given in `APP4MC Rover Wiki <https://wiki.eclipse.org/APP4MC/Rover>`_.
+.. note:: The complete list of materials to construct a rover is given in `APP4MC Rover Wiki <https://wiki.eclipse.org/APP4MC/Rover>`_.

 *************************************************
 About Motor Driver Layer